bootstrapworld/curriculum/lessons/Algebra2/exploring-quadratic-models/langs/en-us/slides.md

 - Open the @online-exercise{https://code.pyret.org/editor#share=1RESEiKCepBRV3_AbthDydHaq5b9BN2zy, Fuel Efficiency Starter File}
 - From the File menu, select "Save a Copy", and click "Run".
-- Working in pairs or small groups, complete questions 1-8 of @printable-exercise{exploring-mpg.adoc}.
+- Working in pairs or small groups, complete questions 1-8 of @printable-exercise{pages/exploring-mpg.adoc}.

 <!--
 Review student answers to confirm that students see a _non-linear_ relationship in the dataset with a relatively strong correlation.